 Recently I was reminded that we all should be eating 2 1/2 cups of vegetables each day!
 Sometimes eating your veggies is easier said than done.
-This summer, with the help of Allens, I’m trying 6 different ways to incorporate more veggies into my family’s diet !
+This summer, with the help of Sager Creek, I’m trying 6 different ways to incorporate more veggies into my family’s diet !

 Chunky Veg-All Salsa

 1. Salsa.
 You may love salsa but not always think of it as a way to get your veggies.
 It’s easy when you use mixed vegetables in this Chunky Veg-All Salsa … your family will say Olè to the tastes!

 Freshlike Spring Pasta Salad